-- 3.1 The site is approximately 0.21ha in area and located to the north side of Station Street.
+- 3.1 This item was deferred at Planning Committee on 15th August 2018 pending changes to the architecture and materials.
+Concerns were raised that the scheme did not enhance the conservation area and that further work was required to the elevation facing Station Street, with further consideration of the rear as well, particularly concerning material colour.
+Concern was also raised as to how vehicle movements to and from the site would be managed.
+Revisions that have been made to the proposed development since then in response to the concerns raised are addressed in paragraphs 4.8, 7.9, 7.11 and 7.25. - 3.2 The site is approximately 0.21ha in area and located to the north side of Station Street.
 It is currently occupied by 11-19 Station Street which are 3 to 4 storey Victorian buildings.
 To the western boundary is 3-9 Station Street which is occupied at ground floor by Tesco, whilst to the east is the Hopkinson Building which is a Vintage Antiques and Art Centre.
 To the rear of the site is a surface car park which is accessed from between the Hopkinson Building and the former Employment Exchange building (this building has now been demolished).
 The Nottingham Beeston Canal, towpath and grass bank run along the northern boundary of the site.
-There is a change in levels of about 3m between Station Street and the towpath. - 3.2 The site is located within the Station Street Conservation Area, and shares its western boundary with the Canal Conservation Area.
+There is a change in levels of about 3m between Station Street and the towpath.

+3.3 The site is located within the Station Street Conservation Area, and shares its western boundary with the Canal Conservation Area.
 The site is also located within Flood Zone 3.